helenebrulin/logical_dbs_extractor/README.md

 - If it is not, then you can :
   - update the $intport variable in the script to the port you want
   - update the "port" directive in the appropriate version of the redis.conf file for the redis-server version you have on your machine
-- Check nohup.out file
+- Check nohup.out file for any errors when launching the background Redis instance
 - Check permissions and password for the default user of your source Redis instance
 - Check that you have passed the correct version of your redis-server installation to the script

 ## Importing into Redis Enterprise

-You can use these files to import your first logical database data to a Redis Enterprise Database.
+You can use these extracted RDB files to import your logical databases to Redis Enterprise databases.
 See the different import options here :
 - [Redis Enterprise Software](https://docs.redis.com/latest/rs/databases/import-export/import-data/)
 - [Redis Enterprise Cloud](https://docs.redis.com/latest/rc/databases/import-data/)